 view gros piton in St Lucia

-The St. Lucia Citizenship by Investment program has a starting cost of $240,000, allows visa-free or visa-on-arrival access to 155 countries including Schengen states, and has a processing time of roughly twelve to eighteen months.
+The St. Lucia Citizenship by Investment program has a starting cost of $240,000, allows visa-free, ETA, or visa-on-arrival access to 155 countries, including Schengen states, and has a processing time of roughly twelve to eighteen months.

-Applicants can include their spouse, children, parents, grandparents, and siblings in their applications, although the minimum cost will increase.
+Applicants can include their spouse, children, parents, grandparents, and siblings who meet age and dependency requirements in their applications, although the minimum cost will increase.
 There are no residency requirements for the program, and it is conducted remotely.

 hagia-sophia-istanbul-turkey-long

-The Turkey Citizenship by Investment program has a starting cost of $400,000, allows visa-free or visa-on-arrival access to 120 countries, and has a processing time of roughly six to twelve months.
+The Turkey Citizenship by Investment program has a starting cost of $400,000 for real estate investments, allows visa-free, ETA, or visa-on-arrival access to 136 countries, and has a processing time of roughly six to twelve months.

 Family members that can be included are spouse, children, and disabled dependents.
 Additionally, there are no residency requirements, language tests, or minimum stay requirements, and dual citizenship is allowed.